- ►What does Druva offer regarding business continuity?

 No. Phoenix DRaaS currently does not support the Failback functionality.

-No. We do not overwrite an AMI.
-We create a new AMI with every DR job.
-The previous AMI is deleted once the new AMI is created.
+No. Phoenix does not overwrite an AMI.
+Phoenix creates a new AMI with every DR job, and deletes the previous AMI after the creation of the new AMI.

 ►Can I access an AMI after an instance is launched for disaster recovery?